MelissaPabst/SavvyDAPython/Week3/Class1.md

 >>>
 ```

 What can we do to prevent that gunk from clogging up our works?
-I mean, we don't want Nan,  nor rows that provide no value, right?
+I mean, we don't want NaN,  nor rows that provide no value, right?

 ```
 >>> results2 = pd.read_csv('practicefiles/yucky.csv', skiprows=[0, 6, 11, 14])